null2264/ThinkPad-L460-OpenCore/README.md

 >
 > I am not responsible for any damages you may cause
 >
-> This repository's main goal is to document my accomplishment, issues, and solutions I found when making this EFI.
-It is not meant to provide a out-of-the-box experience on doing hackintosh!
+> This repository's main goal is to document my hackintosh journey.
+It is not meant to provide an out-of-the-box experience on doing hackintosh!
 If you're new to Hackintosh please make your own EFI by following [Dortania's Guide](https://dortania.github.io/) instead
 >
-> If you insist on using my EFI, use it with your own risk, you may report issues related to patches that you came across, but I won't give any support on installation issues
+> If you insist on using my EFI, use it with your own risk, please note that I will **NOT** provide any support
+>
+> I am not responsible for any damages you may cause

 ## 💻 Hardware
 - CPU: Intel Core i5-6300U